-How to Write a Thank-You Letter When You Didn't Get the Job
+Writing a Thank-You Letter After You Did Not Get the Job

 Writing thank-you notes can be an onerous task, even when you're writing to thank a hiring manager for extending a job offer.
 When you're writing to thank people for their time after you didn't get the job—well, it's understandable if you're not feeling enthusiastic about this particular chore.

 But here's something that might change your perspective: A thank-you note after a job rejection is not just a thank-you note.
 It's also a stealth mission.